raghul024/Scalable-inApp-Notification-System-For-Students/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+ I have tested the complete source by using local host and xampp server.
+It works efficiently if you upload the phplogin sql file in clearDB as its database in Heruko open source application.

 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites